Schedule a Consultation

 Contesting a Will for Undue Influence

 A court may approve and enforce a will during probate if the decedent executed the will while possessing testamentary capacity and being of sound mind.
 When a person becomes a victim of undue influence, they may no longer have the “sound mind” necessary to create or change a will.
 As a result, family members may file a will contest after their loved one passes away, alleging that another family member or individual exerted undue influence over the decedent to convince them to change their will in a way they would not have without the undue influence.
-However, family members who file a will contest must prove by a preponderance of the evidence that undue influence caused the decedent to create or change their will so that it no longer reflected the decedent’s true wishes.
+However, family members who file a will contest must prove by a preponderance of the evidence that the decedent was manipulated into creating or changing their will.
+Undue influence means excessive persuasion that causes another person to act against their true intentions.

 Proving Undue Influence in Estate Disputes